-This is a guide covering everything you need to know about white balance.
+This is a guide covering everything you need to know about white balance in photography.

 Knowing how to control your white balance as a photographer will allow you to gain better control over your colors before heading into post-production.